At0micBee/scilib/README.md

 As of the creation of this readme, I am working on this project alone which means a few things:

 1. The progression will be linked to my schedule
-2. I will work firsts on concept with which I am familiar with
+2. I will work firsts on concept I am familiar with
-3. I am a self-taught developer, some solutions could be sub-optimal and thus improved
+3. I am a self-taught developer, some solutions could be sub-optimal and thus improved, any help is welcome!

 The schedule of the development of the crate is not clear, as I am for now writing this as a side project.
 I plan on adding many useful functions from a physics point of view, but will expand as I go.
 For now, my long term objectives are: Astrophysics, Thermodynamics, Quantum mechanics, Electromagnetism.